J. I. Wedgwood: Liberal Catholic Church

-On his return to England, Wedgwood learned that one of the bishops of the church, Frederick Samuel Willoughby, had become enmeshed in a sexual misconduct scandal and as a result had been suspended by Archbishop Mathew.
-He also learned that Mathew wanted all the clergy of the church to renounce Theosophy as he had heard from a non-Theosophical priest that the beliefs of the society were incompatible.
-Few bothered to reply to Mathew and shortly thereafter Mathew "dissolved" his church.
+On his return to England, Wedgwood learned that one of the bishops of the church, Frederick Samuel Willoughby, had become enmeshed in a sexual misconduct scandal and as a result had been suspended by Archbishop Arnold Harris Mathew.
+Mathew wanted all the clergy of the church to renounce Theosophy as he had heard from a non-Theosophical priest that the beliefs of the society were incompatible.

 Bishop Willoughby offered to consecrate Wedgwood to the episcopate in order to guard the apostolic succession as he had received it.
-Wedgwood, however, aware that the charges against Willoughby were substantially true, approached a number of other bishops seeking consecration.
+Wedgwood, however, approached a number of other bishops seeking consecration.
 He wrote to the Old Catholic Archbishop of Utrecht, by whom Mathew had originally been consecrated, but received no reply.
-He then approached Bishop Frederick James, a fellow Theosophist and homosexual and a number of other freelance bishops, but none would oblige.
+He then approached Bishop Frederick James, a fellow Theosophist and a number of other wandering bishops, but none would oblige.
 With no other options open, Wedgwood received from Willoughby, King and Gauntlett the apostolic succession on 13 February 1916.
 This took place only after Archbishop Mathew had dissolved the Old Roman Catholic Church and published a letter in The Times announcing his intention to join the Roman Catholic Church.